gulpjs/gulp/docs/API.md

 });
 ```

-**Note:** If the dependencies are asynchronous it is not guaranteed that they will finish before `mytask` is executed.
-To ensure they are completely finished, you need to make sure the dependency tasks have asynchronous support through one of the methods outlined below.
+**Note:** Are your tasks running before the dependencies are complete?
+Make sure your dependency tasks
+are correctly using the async run hints: take in a callback or return a promise or event stream.

 #### fn